viniciusfl/IC_porta_arduino/door_controller/CODE_OVERVIEW.md

 6. We could update the SQLite DB incrementally, with MQTT messages like "add/remove this authorized user".
 If we did that, we could also have a secondary table in the same DB for logging.
-Still, we chose to always upload a complete DB when there are changes because (1) incremental updates might fail more often and (2) we already need to upload a complete DB to initialize/reset a door controller.
+In spite of that, we chose to always upload a complete DB when there are changes because (1) incremental updates might fail more often and (2) we already need to upload a complete DB to initialize/reset a door controller.
 Still, we may review this in the future.

 # Initialization steps